TK Reite Notebooks

 We have created a simple toolkit that can be adopted and adapted by others.
 We have co-designed a series of notebooks that Reite and Sarangama villagers, and Reite Community School are using.
 This design is an ongoing and iterative process – we have created additional custom notebooks for RCF, VKS, Wan Smolbag Theatre and for the Tanna Ecologies Youth & Gardens project.

 Reite Online Library

 Key outcomes have been the high level of engagement of people from the villages of Reite, Sarangama and their neighbours.

-- About 150 people took part in a series of public meetings explaining the project and what we hoped to achieve.
+- About 150 people took part in a series of initial public meetings in 2015 explaining the project and what we hoped to achieve.

-- Around 12 people assisted in co-designing new and alternative booklet templates, and in testing these templates through utilizing them.
+- Around 12 people assisted in co-designing new and alternative booklet templates, and in testing these templates through utilising them.

 - Collaboration between the generations in making booklets was extensive in the village.
 Those with limited literacy tended to seek out younger people to write for them.
 Many, both literate and illiterate engaged in careful and beautiful illustration.